edk2-docs/edk-ii-package-maintainer-guidelines/edk2_dec_files.md

 **SPECIFICATION:** *EDK II Package Declaration (DEC) File Specification*

-The three entries in the EDK II DEC file that are used for determining the sureface area of a package are:
+The three entries in the EDK II DEC file that are used for determining the surface area of a package are:
 - ```DEC_SPECIFICATION``` - Used by tools to determine if the file can be processed
 - ```PACKAGE_GUID``` - Used by tools to indicate non-backward compatible changes
 - ```PACKAGE_VERSION``` - Used by tools to indicate compatible changes